corona-warn-app/cwa-documentation/solution_architecture.md

 While the PCR tests described before require a laboratory to receive the test results, Rapid Antigen Tests (RAT) can be evaluated shortly after taking the sample, at the Point of Care (PoC).
 Also the results for those Rapid Antigen Tests shall be transmitted to the Corona-Warn-App installed on the users' phones, so they can subsequently be used to warn others.

-As the infrastructure for Rapid Antigen Tests is more distributes in comparison to PCR tests (i.e. locally and with regards to the operators: mobile test locations at venues, workplaces, etc., ), also the infrastructure for transmitting the test results needs to operate in a distributed way.
+As the infrastructure for Rapid Antigen Tests is more distributed in comparison to PCR tests (i.e. locally and with regards to the operators: mobile test locations at venues, workplaces, etc., ), also the infrastructure for transmitting the test results needs to operate in a distributed way.

 ![Figure 5: End-to-end overview for Rapid Antigen Tests](images/solution_architecture/rat_process.svg "Figure 5: End-to-end overview for Rapid Antigen Tests")

 The overview contains two processes, one is part of the CWA scope, while the other belongs to a third party (the test provider).

-The shown process flow assumes that users schedule an appointment on the provider's infrastrucure (step 1-2), which is assigned an internal ID specific to the provider (step 3).
+The process flow shown assumes that users schedule an appointment on the provider's infrastructure (step 1-2), which is assigned an internal ID specific to the provider (step 3).
 The backend is then able to calculate a CWA Test ID (step 4) by applying a hash algorithm.
 Depending on the choice of the users, personal data may or may not be used to calculate the hash.
 The backend may then return a confirmation, which is then used to provide a QR-Code and/or link.
 With this QR-Code/link users can add the Rapid Antigen Test to their Corona-Warn-Apps.
 The CWA Test ID can then be validated locally (not as a means of security, but to make sure it is a valid code) using the exact same hashing algorithm as used on the backend (step 7).